teo-lin/multi-llm-mcps/README.md

 ## 🆘 Support

 For issues or questions:

 - Check individual MCP READMEs
 - Review `.env.example` files for configuration help
 - Verify authentication: `gh auth status`, `acli auth status`
 - Check MCP health: `claude mcp list`

+# 🐇 Introduction to MCP Servers

+## What in the Devil's name are those...?

+Think of MCP servers as smart-ish middleware between the agent's tools and the agent.
+An agent is basically a glorified chat-bot with tools.
+You can create your own coding agent starting from Codellama or DeepSeek by adding a minimum of 4 tools: file reader/editor, shell client, web-clinet, debugger.
+Think of these as supplementary abilities, besides the chat-bot's skill of diplomatically serving you bullshit.

+MCP stands for Model-Context Protocoll, a fancy-ass name for a framework that lets AI agents handle structured inputs (basically JSON), manage context across tasks, and produce more consistent, meaningful outputs.

+Now, since you cannot modify the built-in tools that Claude Code or Gemini CLI ship with, you can extend these with your own: the mighty MCP servers.

+Think of these as functions you can call.
+They're like little Lambdas or Google Functions, running locally.
+There's a plethora of them freely available, which may or may not come with massive security risks.
+Good luck with those.
+You can create them with Node, Python, whatever you fancy.
+You can ask your AI agent to build them for you.
+It's basically just a one-file project.

+Setup: Create a small server app exposing one or more functions, like code_review(pull_request_id), then register the tool so that your agent can "see" them (usually with mcp add my-code_review-server --scope user /path/to/server).
+Verify with `claude mcp list` to ensure it shows "✓ Connected".

+Run with - every service differs: mcp__code_review_review 1234 (Claude) or cursor.agent.codeReview(pull_request_id) (you guessed it, Cursor) etc. You can also @-mention them to toggle on/off, or use `/mcp` to see all available tools from connected servers.

+Pros: Scoped, accepts params, can authenticate and integrate with external services, very flexible

+Cons: more complex, needs a repo to share with the team.

 ---